kihw/organizer/README.md

 1. Check the troubleshooting section above
 2. Search existing GitHub issues
 3. Create a new issue with detailed information
-4. Include system information and error logs
+4. Include Windows version and error logs

+### Collecting Debug Information
+1. Run the application from Command Prompt to see console output
+2. Check Windows Event Viewer for application errors
+3. Include your Windows version and build number
+4. Attach the application log file from `%APPDATA%\dofus-organizer\logs\`

 ---

 **Note**: This application is not affiliated with Ankama Games or Dofus.
-It's a community tool designed to enhance the gaming experience for multi-account players.
+It's a community tool designed to enhance the gaming experience for multi-account players on Windows.